tasmota/docs/devices/Shelly-2.5.md

 If you want to see Voltage and Frequency also when the relays are off, use `SetOption21 1`

 ## Flash mode
 To be able to flash the Tasmota firmware you need to get into flash mode.
 Therefore connect a wire from GPIO0 to ground.
-For further information have a look at [bringing-the-module-in-flash-mode](installation/Hardware-Preparation#bringing-the-module-in-flash-mode).
+For further information have a look at [programming mode](installation/Hardware-Preparation#programming-mode).

 ## Calibration
 Tasmota will disable serial logging after a restart as the communication between Tasmota and the Energy Monitoring chip is using the same serial interface.
 Make sure not to enable `SerialLog` as it will interfere with the Energy Monitoring functionality.